lejinvarghese/stock-screener/README.md

 # Description
-A stock bot that can evaluate your watchlist and send you a technical analysis of selected stocks to a telegram channel.
+A stock screener that can evaluate your watchlist and send you a technical analysis of selected stocks to a telegram channel.

 # Features
 ..more to come..stay tuned!